SamsungInternet/three-effects/README.md

 All communication with the final step is handled via uniforms on the Scene.userData property.
 Effect modules can thus be entirely independent from the core mechanism.

-Still a convention is encouraged where modules are defined a functions that get the scene object as argument, and attach listeners to afterRender on the scene.
+Still a convention is encouraged where modules are defined a functions that get the scene object as argument, and attach listeners to events on the scene.

 These functions should return a control function that when run with no argument, remove the event listeners from the scene object and perform any cleanup needed.